Claudio

 Chile |

-the port of Valparaíso, departs for Germany on board the El
+Claudio Arrau departs for Germany, from the port of Valparaíso, on board

 Argentina |